Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 `AppCommand::OpenVideo` keeps both URL resolution and OxideAV source opening off the winit event thread.
-After the Twitch resolver succeeds, the worker converts the ordinary `https://...m3u8` URL to `hls+https://...`, creates one OxideAV A/V job, and starts an `Executor` with a Sanctuary-owned `JobSink`. `@display` now requests both the H.264 video track and the AAC audio track.
+After the Twitch resolver succeeds, the worker converts the ordinary `https://...m3u8` URL to `hls+https://...`, creates one OxideAV A/V job, and starts an `Executor` with a Sanctuary-owned `JobSink`. `@display` requests both the H.264 video track and the AAC audio track, so source acquisition and MPEG-TS demux remain one shared graph.

-The sink forwards audio and video through one bounded two-message session channel.
+For staged playback the `JobSink` opts into OxideAV's independent-track output mode.
+It creates one `TrackSink` for audio and one for video, each backed by its own bounded Sanctuary channel.
+The terminal worker of each OxideAV track calls its `TrackSink`
+directly: a direct decoder therefore has no decoded-frame output queue or mux worker between `receive_frame_lease()` and Sanctuary.
+Real decoder→filter and filter→encoder queues remain because they are genuine processing-stage boundaries.
+Blocking the video TrackSink backpressures only the video track; audio continues independently until bounded pressure eventually propagates through the video packet queue to the shared demuxer.

 Video leases remain zero-copy/retained exactly as before.
 Decoded `Frame::Audio` values are converted with `oxideav-audio-filter::sample_convert::decode_to_f32`, interleaved, and merged into a timestamp-aware bounded SPSC PCM ring implemented in